 Local farming nonprofits earn federal funding

 Jun.
-10—The U.S. Department of Agriculture gave Zero Emissions Northwest and Partners for Rural Washington $250,000 to help owners of small farms pursue and acquire federal funds to modernize farming practices.
+11—The U.S. Department of Agriculture gave Zero Emissions Northwest and Partners for Rural Washington $250,000 to help owners of small farms pursue and acquire federal funds to modernize farming practices.

-The funding will help Washington farmers transition to renewable energy systems and energy efficiency improvements, according to a joint news release from the two nonprofits.
+The funding will help Washington farmers transition to renewable energy systems and energy efficiency improvements, according to a joint news release from the two organizations.

 This will be accomplished by offering services to rural farmers, ranchers and small businesses, which will include energy assessments, grant writing, feasibility studies and technical support.